gabymorgi/gameTracker/README.md

 ### Backup

-To backup the data, you can run `npm run script` follow the menu to select the proper option.
+To backup the data, you can run `bun ./scripts/main.t` follow the menu to select the proper option.

 ---
 ---